 Running a successful e-commerce site requires a lot of hard work and planning.
 SEO is the backbone of this long-term strategy.
 However, the complex nature of e-commerce sites combined with the lack of technical knowledge often leads to disastrous SEO mistakes.

 Hopefully, understanding the five most common e-commerce SEO challenges listed above and the ways to overcome them will push you in the right direction.
-Try these tips and let us know if they were helpful in the comments section below.
+Try these tips and let us know if they were helpful.